Soil: Desertification

 Desertification, an environmental process of ecosystem degradation in arid and semi-arid regions, is often caused by badly adapted human activities such as overgrazing or excess harvesting of firewood.
 It is a common misconception that drought causes desertification.
 While droughts are common in arid and semiarid lands, well-managed lands can recover from drought when the rains return.
-Soil management tools include maintaining soil nutrient and organic matter levels, reduced tillage and increased cover.
+Soil management tools include maintaining soil nutrient and organic matter levels, reduced tillage and increased plant cover.
 These practices help to control erosion and maintain productivity during periods when moisture is available.
 Continued land abuse during droughts, however, increases land degradation.
 Increased population and livestock pressure on marginal lands accelerates desertification.
 It is now questioned whether present-day climate warming will favour or disfavour desertification, with contradictory reports about predicted rainfall trends associated with increased temperature, and strong discrepancies among regions, even in the same country.